ACCRA Project Overview

 Aims and objectives

 ACCRA was a 12 month project, completed in summer 2018.
-The project will develop a system capable of allowing remote control of a vehicles energy management system to ensure it is running in zero emissions whilst in a designated Dynamic Control Zone (DCZ).
+The project developed a system capable of allowing remote control of a vehicles energy management system to ensure it is running in zero emissions whilst in a designated Dynamic Control Zone (DCZ).

 This area can be adjusted in location, size and time duration according to the objectives of the air quality management authority.
 The DCZ adjustment will be based on the real-time status of air quality in the management area which is monitored by an array of sensors and future predictions of the air quality based on weather and traffic data.

-The project will demonstrate this capability in a 7.5t Range Extended Electric Vehicle (REEV) in the proposed study area in Leeds.
+The project will demonstrate this capability in a 7.5t Range Extended Electric Vehicle (REEV) in the study area, Leeds.